The Money $mart

 Gail Vaz-Oxlade's Guide To

 For more than 20 years you have witnessed Gail Vaz-Oxlade’s trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part, Princess and Money Moron.
-Gail is a multiple time, best-selling financial author, and one of the top Canadian authors of the past decade.
-Gail brings her common sense wisdom to answer your questions about Same Sex divorce in Ontario.
+Gail is a multiple-time, best-selling financial author, and one of the top Canadian authors of the past decade.
+Gail brings her common sense wisdom to answer your questions about the cost of divorce in Ontario.

 Gail Vaz-Oxlade's Guide To